popdemtech/smartsite/walkthrough/2_Basics/2_4_liquid_templating.md

 Again, the child page must define its parent `layout` and the `content` block to fill in the layout's `content` block.

-Navigating to the root route, `/`, in the broswer should render the `Welcome to My App!` heading as well as the Header and footer defined in `default-layout.liquid`.
+Navigating to the root route, `/`, in the broswer should render the `Welcome to SmaRtsite!` heading as well as the Header and footer defined in `default-layout.liquid`.

 ### Review